-See page 50 in Appendices for Ballot Drop Box Locations Table at the time of writing and publishing.
-The Registrar of Voter's office will publish a list of ballot drop box locations on the Election Information page at votescount.us.
+See page 49 in Appendices for Ballot Drop Off Locations Table at the time of writing and publishing.
+The Registrar of Voter's office will publish a list of ballot drop box and drop off locations on the Election Information page at votescount.us.